LUGGAGE TAG N°1

 4. PROTECT THE LEATHER WITH SATIN SHENE

-5. WORK THE SLICES WITH TOKONOLE
+5. WORK THE EDGES WITH TOKONOLE

 6. ATTACH A T3 RIVET TO THE KEYRING

-7. FINISH THE LEATHER KEYCHAIN
+7. FINISH THE LEATHER KEYRING

 Nourish the leather with a little neatsfoot oil or PANDA grease.